walterfreeman/phy211/staff-manual.md

 Note:

-* time spent getting a COVID vaccine, traveling to a vaccination site, or recuperating from its effects counts -- if you have to miss a shift because you are getting your COVID vaccine, claim it as sick time!
+* time spent getting a COVID vaccine, traveling to a vaccination site, or recuperating from its effects counts -- if you have to miss a shift because you are getting your COVID booster shot, claim it as sick time!
 * mental illness, or things necessary for your mental wellbeing, count
-* take your sick time; you are entitled to it by law.
+* take your sick time; you are entitled to it by law, and it does _not_ cost the Physics Department any extra for you to take it.
+(It's already been paid for.)

 #### Backups, coverage, and support